KOTYA8/VHSTTX_VER/README.md

-# VHSTT2_VER
+# VHSTTX_VER
-This repository is presented, all versions of [VHSTT2](https://github.com/KOTYA8/VHSTT2)
+This repository is presented, all versions of [VHSTTX](https://github.com/KOTYA8/VHSTTX)

 # Installation
 ```